peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ## Shortcut Keywords

-The shortcut keywords aim to reduce typing and to prevent the need to think about case-sensitivity of the Qt class names.
+The purpose of shortcut keywords is to minimise the typing required, and avoid case-sensitivity for the frequently used Qt classes:

-todo - make sure these agree with code and list is complete.

     hbox, vbox, label, button, stack, tabbed, group, widget, stretch

 You can use the full Qt class names in their place.
-(Or any other Qt class).
+(Or specify any other QtGui class).

     layout            hbox
     layout            QHBoxLayout
     layout            QGridLayout

 > Note that the builder can only add children to parents for you automatically
-> when one of the methods listed earlier, works when called with a single
+> when one of the methods listed earlier, works when called with a **single**
 > argument.
-(Unlike QGridLayout).
-All is not lost however - see the later
+(Which excludes QGridLayout for example).
+All is not lost
+> however - see the later section about *Incomplete Hierarchies* below.

-> section XXXX.
+> (The builder gets round this when calling *addTab* on a QTabbedWidget by
+> specifying the title for the tab using an automatically generated sequence.)

 ## Using Objects you Instantiated Externally
 The builder can incorporate objects you have instantiated somewhere else in